 Every individual has a different shaped ear – for that reason alone, finding the perfect fit is an important consideration when seeking to buy a new hearing aid.
-Luckily, hearing aid earmolds exist to make sure you get a perfect fit!
+Luckily, custom earmolds exist to make sure you get a perfect fit!

-These special hearing aids are custom-made devices, designed to fit snug into the ear of the wearer like a well-fitting plug.
-Without a snug fitting earmold, sound can leak out of the ear and back into the hearing aid, causing feedback.
+These special hearing aids are custom-made devices, designed to fit snugly into the ear of the wearer like a well-fitting plug.
+Without a snug-fitting earmold, sound can leak out of the ear and back into the hearing aid, causing feedback.